lnis-uofu/TIGFET-10nm-PDK/README.md

 Copyright (c) [2019] [Laboratory for NanoIntegrated Systems]

 This is a physical design kit for TIGFET 10nm Silicon Nanowire Device.
 The design kit is derived using TCAD based device simulations and realistic assumptions made for largescale production of TIGFET-based systems.

 This kit consists of a SPICE model and full custom physical design files including a Design Rule Manual, a Design Rule Check, and a Layout Versus Schematic decks for Calibre®.
-The repository also hosts implementation of basic logic gates and Full Adder design using TIGFET devices

 ### TIGFET10nm PDK Directory Structure